The Center maintains an ongoing list of law firms with art law practices and groups. Law firms are listed below by geographic regions:

 Burris, Schoenberg & Walden, LLP: One of the founding partners and now of-counsel, E. Randol Schoenberg handled a number of complex business litigation matters, specializing in cases involving looted art and the recovery of property stolen by the Nazi authorities during the Holocaust.
 Los Angeles, CA.

-Carter Ledyard & Milburn LLP: The Art Law Practice Group is engaged in high-profile work in the art law field.
-They advise clients on all legal matters related to the acquisition, retention and disposition (by sale, gift or devise) of fine art and rights to works of fine art.
+Carter Ledyard & Milburn LLP advises clients on all legal matters related to the acquisition, retention and disposition (by sale, gift or devise) of fine art and rights to works of fine art.
 The firm’s clients include artists and their estates, art museums, art collectors, art dealers, art experts and artist-established and family foundations that own art or are otherwise active in the art world.
 New York, NY.

-Clarick Gueron Reisbaum LLP: The firm that represents De Sole plaintiffs in the first Knoedler case to go to trial (2015), has experience representing companies and individuals in the entertainment and media industry, as well as in the art world.
-Firm’s clients are described as “fiercely protective of their brands and content, include television networks, financial services companies, record labels, publishers, recording and visual artists, galleries, collectors, and writers.”
+Clarick Gueron Reisbaum LLP: the firm’s clients include television networks, financial services companies, record labels, publishers, recording and visual artists, galleries, collectors, and writers.
 Services include litigating disputes, advice concerning copyrights, trademarks, rights of publicity and privacy, unfair competition, contracts, fiduciary duties, and artist-manager relations.
 New York, NY.

-Cowan, DeBaets, Abrahams & Sheppard: The firm’s clients include fine artists, commercial artists, illustrators, and photographers, as well as their estates and collectors.
-The firm counsels both individual artists and large distribution and licensing companies on matters concerning copyright, trademarks, rights of privacy and publicity, licensing, advertising and promotion.
+Cowan, DeBaets, Abrahams & Sheppard counsels both individual artists and large distribution and licensing companies on matters concerning copyright, trademarks, rights of privacy and publicity, licensing, advertising and promotion.
 The firm’s attorneys also are counsel to a number of leading trade associations and non-profit organizations in the arts.
 New York, NY.

-Cultural Heritage Partners: The art and cultural heritage sector is reinventing itself to respond to the demands of a global world.
 Cultural Heritage Partners helps their clients enhance their impact and influence, navigate complex issues, and manage risk.
-Their clients resolve challenges informed by the firm’s substantive and practical knowledge of the cultural heritage sector and entrepreneurial approach to problem solving.
+Their clients resolve challenges informed by the firm’s substantive and practical knowledge of the cultural heritage sector and entrepreneurial approach to problem-solving.
 Washington, DC.

 Deborah A. Nilson & Associates, PLLC: The firm has an art law practice and is prepared to assist clients in all aspects of commercial transactions including purchase, consignment, sale and loan of works of art, licensing and distribution agreements.
 New York, NY.

 Doniger / Burroughs: The firm is committed to representing artists and content creators, and enforcing intellectual property rights.
 It has litigated successfully against many of the nation’s largest retailers, film and television studios, web sites, and news organizations.
-Its partners speak and write often on art and copyright law issues, and devote significant time and resources to ensuring a level playing field for those responsible for the creation of art and content.
-Venice, CA.
+Venice, CA and Brooklyn, NY.

 Dontzin Nagy & Fleissig LLP: The firm’s Art Law Practice regularly represents leading artists, galleries and dealers in art-related disputes.
-Their attorneys have been lead counsel in cases around the world involving works of art, artists, galleries, auction houses, dealers, and collectors.
 The firm also advises their clients on legal matters related to the sale, loan, manufacture, exhibition, and acquisition of works of art and rights to works of art.
 New York, NY.

 Dunnington, Bartholow & Miller LLP: The Intellectual Property and Art Law Practice Group represent a wide variety of clients, including: multinational and offshore corporations, existing and startup U.S. corporations, advertisers, content distributors and individual creators for intellectual property matters.
 For art law matters, the group represents estates, artists, collectors and dealers in appraisals, tax and estate planning and transactions such as sales, consignments and structured donations.
 New York, NY.

-Frankfurt Kurnit Klein + Selz PC: Art Law team of FKKS handles domestic and international issues for clients who conduct business in the world of fine art.
+Frankfurt Kurnit Klein + Selz PC: This firm handles domestic and international issues for clients who conduct business in the world of fine art.
 The client lists includes artists, galleries, art advisors, and individual and institutional collectors.
 Services range from litigation of title, authenticity, and valuation disputes to art sales and film negotiations.
 New York, NY.

 Greenfield Stein & Senior LLP: The firm’s New York City intellectual property attorney, Alan E. Katz, has extensive experience representing artists, writers, musicians, and gallery owners.
 Mr. Katz is knowledgeable regarding matters of copyright and trademark law.
 Mr. Katz applies his background in both business and legal affairs to help meet the unique needs of the firm’s creative clients.
 New York, NY.